wba6/computer-assisted-proofs/Deep-Dive.md

 ### **Are Computer-Assisted Proofs Really "Proofs"?**

-The use of computers in mathematical proofs has sparked a lot of discussions about whether these proofs are as legitimate as traditional, hand-written ones.
-This section explores different viewpoints and concerns regarding the validity of computer-assisted proofs.

 **Traditional Notions of Proof in Mathematics**

-Traditionally, a mathematical proof is a logical argument that demonstrates the truth of a theorem beyond any doubt.
-These proofs are built step-by-step by mathematicians, using previously established theorems and axioms.
-The process relies heavily on human intuition, creativity, and the ability to explain complex ideas clearly.
+The use of computers in mathematical proofs has created a lot of debate about whether these proofs are as legitimate as traditional proofs.
+Traditionally, a mathematical proof is a logical argument that demonstrates the validity of a theorem beyond doubt.
+These proofs are built step-by-step, using previously established facts.
+The process relies heavily on human creativity, and the ability to explain complex thoughts ideas clearly.

-In this traditional view, proofs are not just about proving something is true; they're also about understanding why it's true.
-The elegance and simplicity of a proof are often valued because they provide deeper insights into the mathematical concepts involved.
-Human mathematicians can spot patterns, make connections between different areas of math, and come up with innovative approaches to solve problems.
+In the traditional view, proofs are not just about proving something is true; they're also about understanding why it is true.
+The simplicity of a proof are often valued because they provide deep insights into the mathematical concepts involved in the proof.
+Human mathematicians can spot patterns, make connections between various areas of math, and come up with new and innovative approaches to solve problems.

 **Philosophical Perspectives**